Self-Employed Tax Deductions You Don't Want to Miss

 - Utilities – This involves expenses such as electricity, gas, water.etc.
 However, you're only allowed to write off a percentage of your utilities based on what's actually used in your business (usually multiplied by the percentage of space your office occupies in your home).
 Consulting a tax specialist can give you a better understanding on how to do this properly.

 The good news is that you don't have to have to conquer this tax beast on your own.
 If you feel like you could use a hand in doing your home business taxes, consider consulting with or hiring a tax specialist.
-They can help you minimize your audit risk, ensure you keep on the straight and narrow of the tax laws, while at the same time insure you're taking all the deductions you're qualified to take.
+They can help you minimize your audit risk, ensure you keep on the straight and narrow of the tax laws, while at the same time ensure you're taking all the deductions you're qualified to take.

 Another, less expensive option is to use financial software to manage your business money and import it into tax software when it's time to do taxes.